Ecological Justice

 Faith & Fair Trade

-Using equitbly sourced products is one way we can live out our commitment to ecological justice.
+Using equitably sourced products is one way we can live out our commitment to ecological justice.
 These items include coffee, chocolate, and tea, as well as cut flowers, live plants, and nursery stock.
-When shopping, look for the FAIR TRADE label or research the sustainablity policies of companies before purchasing their products.
+When shopping, we recommend looking for the FAIR-TRADE label or researching the sustainability policies of companies before purchasing their products.

 Reducing Waste